nds-org/ndslabs-startup/README.md

 ### Command line options
 * `--no-ui`: Start up the API and supporting services, but don't launch the web service
+* `--start-bind`: Start up a local bind server to host wildcard domains on the local workstation.
+This is not needed if you are running with an external DNS that has wildcard domains (`*.foo.com`) pointing to the host that is running the workstation.

 ## Development Environment (Optional)
 ```